-A/LT LARGE TRE EES (Over 50 Feet i n Height) UNACCEPTABLE PLANT MATERIALS PLANT GROUP/SIZE ACCEPTABLE PLANT SCIENTIFIC NAME COMMON NAME 'CULTIVAR' COMMENTS A/LT No Morus alba Common Mulberry The mulberries are unsuitable because of the fruit that they produce, which is flesh and extremely messy.
-A/LT No Morus rubra Red Mulberry A/LT No Pinus nigra Austrian Pine Highly susceptible to Diplodia tip blight.
+A/LT LARGE TREES (Over 50 Feet in Height)

+PLANT GROUP/SIZE ACCEPTABLE PLANT SCIENTIFIC NAME COMMON NAME 'CULTIVAR' COMMENTS A/LT No Pinus nigra Austrian Pine Highly susceptible to Diplodia tip blight.
+A/LT No Pinus sylvestris Scotch Pine Not suitable for underplanting or shelter belts.
+Variable hardiness, habit and adaptability.
 A/LT No Populus (all) Poplars (all) 'White Poplar' 'Easton Lombards' 'Quaking Aspen' All poplars are unacceptable because they are disease prone, weak wooded and their roots will clog drain tiles, and storm and sanitary sewer lines.
+A/LT No Pseudotsuga menziesii Douglas Fir Many disease problems.
+Not suitable for dry, windy areas or underplanting or windbreaks.
 A/LT No Quercus palustris Pin Oak Highly susceptible to Bacterial leaf scorch.
-A/LT No Ulmus americana American Elm The elms in general are disease prone, weak-wooded and messy requiring too much maintenance to warrant Ulmus carpiniflora Smoothleaf Elm their use.
+A/LT No Ulmus americana American Elm The elms in general are disease prone, weak-wooded and messy requiring too much maintenance to warrant Ulmus carpiniflora Ulmus fulva Smoothleaf Elm Red Elm their use.
 Disease resistant cultivars of Ulmus americana will be acceptable.
-Ulmus fulva Red Elm Ulmus pumila Siberian Elm
+Ulmus pumila Siberian Elm